joshwcomeau/guppy/docs/dev-info/code-structure.md

 In its early days, Guppy used `redux-thunk` to handle sequencing, and Redux middlewares to manage side-effects like writing to disk.
 This approach worked, but it was hard to test, and often felt too complicated.

-We're in the middle of switching over to [`Redux Saga`](https://github.com/redux-saga/redux-saga).
+We're in the middle of switching over to [Redux Saga](https://github.com/redux-saga/redux-saga).
 Redux Saga is really powerful for both sequencing actions as well as managing side-effects.
 It's easier to test, and comes with many great tools for advanced sequencing.